Louisiana Highway 29: Route classification and data

 LA 29 has several different classifications over the course of its route, as determined by the Louisiana Department of Transportation and Development (La DOTD).
 Most of the route between Eunice and Bunkie is classified as a rural major collector, with the remainder diminishing in importance from a rural minor arterial to a rural minor collector.
 The short concurrency with US 167/LA 10 in Ville Platte is classified as an urban principal arterial.
 Daily traffic volume in 2013 peaked at 17,100 vehicles in Ville Platte and 8,400 in Bunkie.
 Most of the route averaged less than 5,000 vehicles per day, with a low of 880 reported south of Bunkie.
 The posted speed limit is generally 55 mph, reduced as low as 30 or 35 mph within the two cities.

 Three portions of LA 29 are included in state-designated system of tourist routes known as the Louisiana Scenic Byways.
 The first two are short sections south of Chataignier and Bunkie that are part of the Zydeco Cajun Prairie Byway and Northup Trail, respectively.
 The third extends from Bunkie to the northern terminus near Moreauville and is part of the Louisiana Colonial Trails byway.

 History

 In the original Louisiana Highway system in use between 1921 and 1955, the modern LA 29 was part of four different routes: State Route 119 from Eunice to Ville Platte; State Route 224 to Whiteville; State Route 5 to Bunkie; and State Route 30 to Long Bridge.
-These highways were joined together under the single designation of LA 29 when the Louisiana Department of Highways renumbered the state highway system in 1955.
+These highways were joined under the single designation of LA 29 when the Louisiana Department of Highways renumbered the state highway system in 1955.

 Class "A": La 29—From a junction with La 13 at or near Eunice through or near Chataignier to a junction with La-US 167 at or near Ville Platte.

 Class "B": La 29—From a junction with La-US 167 at or near Ville Platte through or near Whiteville, Bunkie and Cottonport to a junction with La 1 at or near Long Bridge.